nicm42/100-days-of-code/log.md

 Thoughts: ES6 was hard.
 I think once I've done the Javascript section I will have to go back through it.
 Flexbox Zombies made me finally get the difference between space-around and space-between into my brain.

 Link to work: freeCodeCamp profile: https://www.freecodecamp.org/nicm42

+Day 9: 9th March 2019
+Progress: Worked on the CSS of my tribute page, updating CSS grid and addnig some colours, padding and margins.
+Completed chapter 3 of Flexbox Zombies.
+Started on freeCcodeCamp regular expressions section.

+Thoughts: Went back to freeCcodeCamp and got my head around CSS grid.
+I think I now have which direction justify-content and align-items go in my head.
+I've use regular expressions before but never looked into them, so working through them is really interesting.

+Link to work: https://github.com/nicm42/tribute and freeCodeCamp profile: https://www.freecodecamp.org/nicm42